nyu-mhealth/juul_study_page/index.md

-theme: jekyll-theme-tactle
-title: Welcome to the NYU E-Cig Study!
+## Welcome to the NYU E-Cig Study Page

-description: Find out more about our study here.
-We are currently seeking paid participants.
+Here you will find info about our study.

+Etc.

+### For any other questions, feel free to contact us directly
+email phone